morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 Create a new folder and put all 3 sales file in it, import folder into Power BI.

 * Create a new folder under Raw Data folder, name it AW_Sales, drag the 3 sales table into it.
 * Go to PowerBI report file, Get Data > more >folder > Connect, browse the folder path> The preview shows the 3 csv files and their attributes.
 The first column named Content is the actual data content from each table > Under Combine button, select Combine & Transform data > you can preview each table structure by selecting the file> Click OK > You can see the new query named AW_Sales has been added.
 The first column called Source is a newly added column that indicate the source file of the row of data.
+You can delete the column if the information is not needed.
+* You can see a new folder called Transform file form AW_Sales, we need to keep the folder there but we don't need to edit or update it.

+**Advantage:**

+The big advantages by adding foler is: **As you add new files, simply refresh the query and they will automatically append!**